BitorqubitT/HOA-SenNet/readme.md

 ## Features
 - Dash app which takes in segmentations and recreates a 3d volume using marching cubes.
-- Training and inference scipts which perform segmentation task on TIFF images.
+- Training and inference scripts, which perform segmentation task on TIFF images.

 ![](show-visual.gif)